 If you like working with your hands and operating complex machinery, then a construction apprenticeship might just be for you.
 With construction, it is all about on the job learning, rather than working with theory.

-There will be some form of paperwork involved in the apprenticeship, but on the whole it is all about working on the construction site itself.
+There will be some form of paperwork involved in the apprenticeship, but on the whole, it is all about working on the construction site itself.

-On the construction site, there are more than one type of apprenticeship that you could be doing because there is a lot going on.
+On the construction site, there is more than one type of apprenticeship that you could be doing because there is a lot going on.
 Therefore, you could have an apprenticeship in the following subjects:

 So, you have a lot of options for getting into the field of construction, and you could gain a lot of experience during your apprenticeship.